moth-quantum/quantum-audio/README.md

 ## 🧩 Version Information <a id="version"></a>

 ### Acknowledgment of Previous Version ```v0.0.2```
-This project is derived from research output on quantum representations of audio, carried by <b>Interdisciplinary Centre for Computer Music Research (ICCMR)</b>, University of Plymouth, UK, namely:
+This project is derived from research output on Quantum Representations of Audio, carried by <b>Interdisciplinary Centre for Computer Music Research (ICCMR)</b>, University of Plymouth, UK, namely:

 - Itaboraí, P.V., Miranda, E.R.
 (2022).
 Quantum Representations of Sound: From Mechanical Waves to Quantum Circuits.
 In: Miranda, E.R. (eds) Quantum Computer Music.
 Springer, Cham. https://doi.org/10.1007/978-3-031-13909-3_10